dani-lbnl/resting/resting_doc_source/spin.rst

 	 * Mount: |secrets_directory|

       #.
-Click on "Add Volume", click "Bind-mount a directory from the node"
+One might wish to make files on the common file system available to the webserver container.
+To do this, begin by clicking on "Add Volume", click "Bind-mount a directory from the node."

       #.
-Set
+Then, as an example for static files, one might perform the following steps, setting

 	 * Path on the Node: |cfs_path|
 	 * The Path on the Node must be: ``An existing directory``
-	 * Mount Point: /srv/static/nersc
-	 * Read-Only: Checked

-      #.
-Click on "Add Volume", click "Bind-mount a directory from the node"

-      #.
-Set

-	 * Path on the Node: |source_thumbnail_path|
-	 * The Path on the Node must be: ``An existing directory``
-	 * Mount Point: /srv/thumbnails
+	 * Mount Point: ``/srv/static/nersc``
 	 * Read-Only: Checked

    #.
 Click on "Show advanced options" at the bottom of the page

       #.
 Expand the "Command" panel